 The blooming times do change a little from year to year but early April is said to be the optimum time to visit when the majority of trees are blooming.
 The blossoms can be seen at the Tidal Basin near the Jefferson Memorial the Martin Luther King Jr. Memorial and the Roosevelt Memorial.
 The greatest display is along the shoreline of the East Potomac Park.
 There are smaller clusters around the National Mall.

 A hidden gem, Suzie’s Farm is an organic farm located in San Diego, California.
-Other than fresh produces such as carrots, radish and tomatoes, this farm has a beautiful sunflower field.
-They can be seen all year around but potential guest should check their website or facebook group to see if a new crop has bloomed.
+Other than fresh produce such as carrots, radish and tomatoes, this farm has a beautiful sunflower field.
+They can be seen all year round but potential guest should check their website or Facebook group to see if a new crop has bloomed.

-Wild Flowers in Walker Canyon, Lake Elsinore, California.
+3 Wild Flowers Lake Elsinore, California

 The fruits of this past winter’s rain, Walker Canyon in Lake Elsinore, California welcomed wildflowers for the first time in a very long time.
-Due to the recent California drought, wildflowers hadn’t popped up during spring time.
+Due to the recent California drought, wildflowers hadn’t popped up during springtime.
 Lake Elsinore is only one of the many places to see the desert wildflower bloom in the golden state.
 Golden poppies cover the hilly grass canyon.

-Tulip Festival in Ottawa, Ontario, Canada
+4 Tulip Festival in Ottawa, Canada

 Everyone knows that Holland is famous for tulips, and they’re the ones who send us bulbs every year.
 During the Second World War, Canada sheltered the Dutch royal family and designated a part of the hospital as “international” for the birth of the princess.
 As a thank you, the Netherlands still sends ten thousand flowers every year to this day, while the city plants over 1 million flowers in total.

 Most of the events take place near the flower beds located at Dow’s Lake (one end of the famous Rideau Canal).
 The event is entirely free, though the food and some of the concerts cost extra.
 City buses run regularly between Dow’s Lake and the downtown core, or it is possible to walk in about 45 minutes on a sunny day (since parking fills up quickly).

 About the author: Amanda currently lives in South America but calls Ottawa, Canada her home town.
 She loves to enjoy what the capital city has to offer during all four seasons!
 You can hear more about her international adventures on her blog here, or see what the daily expat life in a “developing country” is like on at Instagram.

-Lavender Fields over the world from North Yorkshire, to Ontario Canada
+5 Lavender Fields over the world

 Lavender is an evocative flower that often brings memories of home, the hug of a grandmother, the aroma of an English countryside the charm of Provence and quieter more peaceful days.